Italy: The Dolomites, Bolzano to Ora | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Upon arrival at the Innsbruck Airport, make your own travel arrangements to your hotel in Bolzano, Italy.
-For details, refer to your VBT Handbook.
+Upon arrival at Verona Airport, make your own independent travel arrangements to your pre-tour hotel in Bolzano, Italy: Parkhotel Laurin.
+For details, refer to your Vacation Preparation Handbook.

-After breakfast at Parkhotel Laurin, take time to explore this beautiful old city, perhaps browsing the food and flower market, the shops under the arcades, and the cafés.
-Consider visiting the Archeological Museum, where you can see Otzi the Iceman, the famous glacier mummy discovered fully clothed in 1991.
+After breakfast at Parkhotel Laurin, take some time to explore this beautiful old city.
+You might browse the local food and flower market, stroll under the arcades to visit shops and cafés, or consider a visit to the South Tyrol Museum of Archaeology, where you can see Ötzi the Iceman—the famous glacier mummy discovered fully clothed in 1991.

-At 12:00 p.m., meet your Local host in the lobby of the Parkhotel Laurin for your Welcome Orientation, along with any other VBT guests arriving on the same day.
+At 12:00 p.m., meet your VBT Local Host in the lobby of the Parkhotel Laurin for your Welcome Orientation, along with any other VBT guests arriving on the same day.
 Please be dressed and ready for cycling.
-Your Local host will be carrying a VBT sign.
+Your Local Host will be carrying a VBT sign.

-During your first day’s ride, get to know your bicycle and ease into the rhythm of Italy and its efficient network of bike paths.
-Your route follows the Isarco River’s deep valley to Bressanone.
-Along the way, as you approach the soaring Dolomites, admire the 1687 Abbey of Sabiona perched high on an outcropping, and maybe stop to visit the red-roofed village of Chiusa, where bike shops and cafes are available.
+During today’s ride, get acquainted with your bicycle and ease into the rhythm of Italy and its efficient network of bike paths.
+Your route follows the Isarco River’s deep valley toward Bressanone.
+Along the way, admire the 1687 Abbey of Sabiona, perched high on an outcropping, and consider a stop in the red-roofed village of Chiusa, where bike shops and cafés await.

-The charming medieval town of Bressanone (known as Brixen in German) is located in South Tyrol, part of Italy’s Trentino-Alto Adige region.
-The province belonged to Austria until 1918.
-In fact, locals speak more German than Italian.
-This “Ancient Bishop’s City” is nestled between two rivers and enveloped by mountains sloping down to vineyards and lush orchards.
-Its pleasant center is a lovely tapestry of narrow cobblestone streets, pastel-colored houses, and historic buildings and bridges.
+The charming medieval town of Bressanone (also known by its German name, Brixen) is located in South Tyrol, part of Italy’s Trentino-Alto Adige region.
+This province was part of Austria until 1918, and today, many locals speak more German than Italian.
+Known as the “Ancient Bishop’s City,” Bressanone is nestled between two rivers and framed by mountains that slope into vineyards and orchards.
+Its Old Town is a picturesque blend of cobblestone lanes, pastel buildings, and historic bridges.

-This evening, pick a restaurant and have a taste of South Tyrolean cuisine.
-Local Alto Adige wines, cured ham (speck) and cheeses, as well as handmade spinach-filled ravioli, river trout, local game, lamb, and of course apple strudel are some of the many local specialties that you can find here.
+This evening, choose a restaurant and enjoy a taste of South Tyrolean cuisine.
+Local specialties include Alto Adige wines, cured ham (speck), regional cheeses, spinach-filled ravioli (Schlutzkrapfen), river trout, local game, lamb, and apple strudel.

 Today's Ride Choices